komyg/rm-shop-v3/tutorial.md

 Let's breakdown this test:

-- Notice that we've added a function as the result value of both mutations instead of plain objects.
+We've added a function as the result value of both mutations instead of plain objects.
 The Apollo `MockedProvider` supports either objects, functions and promises as the `result` property.
 This way we can test if the mutation was called.

-- Since just like queries, mutations are also executed asynchronously, here we also use the `await wait(0);` function (after we clicked on the increase or decrease button) to wait until our mutation has finished executing.
+Just like queries, mutations are also executed asynchronously, so we use the `await wait(0);` function (after we clicked on the increase or decrease button) to wait until our mutation has finished executing.

-## `ShoppingCart`
+## Shopping cart component

 For this component, we are going to check if it appears when we have one or more action figures selected.
 To simplify our tests open the file *components/shopping-cart-btn/shopping-cart-btn.tsx* and add `id` param to the `<Box />` that is returned when there are no action figures selected: